Towards standardizing Korean Grammatical Error Correction: Datasets and Annotation: Abstract

 \section{Abstract}

-Research on Korean grammatical error correction (GEC) is limited compared to other major languages such as English and Chinese.
-We attribute this problematic circumstance to the lack of a carefully designed evaluation benchmark for Korean.
-Thus, in this work, we first collect three datasets from different sources (\klang, \knative, and \klearner) to cover a wide range of error types and annotate them using our newly proposed tool called Korean Automatic Grammatical error Annotation System (KAGAS).
-KAGAS is a carefully designed edit alignment \& classification tool that considers the nature of Korean on generating an alignment between a source sentence and a target sentence, and identifies error types on each aligned edit.
-We also present baseline models fine-tuned over our datasets.
-We show that the model trained with our datasets significantly outperforms the public statistical GEC system (Hanspell) on a wider range of error types, demonstrating the diversity and usefulness of the datasets\footnote{Datasets, KAGAS, and trained weights of our baseline models are available at \url{https://github.com/soyoung97/Standard_Korean_GEC}.}.
+Research on Korean grammatical error correction (GEC) is limited, compared to other major languages such as English.
+We attribute this problematic circumstance to the lack of a carefully designed evaluation benchmark for Korean GEC.
+In this work, we collect three datasets from different sources (\klang, \knative, and \klearner) that covers a wide range of Korean grammatical errors.
+Considering the nature of Korean grammar, We then define 14 error types for Korean and provide KAGAS (Korean Automatic Grammatical error Annotation System), which can automatically annotate error types from parallel corpora.
+We use KAGAS on our datasets to make an evaluation benchmark for Korean, and present baseline models trained from our datasets.
+We show that the model trained with our datasets significantly outperforms the currently used statistical Korean GEC system (Hanspell) on a wider range of error types, demonstrating the diversity and usefulness of the datasets.
+The implementations and datasets are open-sourced.\footnote{Code for model checkpoints and KAGAS: \url{https://github.com/soyoung97/Standard_Korean_GEC}.
+Dataset request form: \url{https://forms.gle/kF9pvJbLGvnh8ZnQ6}}